ai/about-postcss/speech.md

 But PostCSS linters can be much smarter, that jshint or csslint.

 Doiuse is a PostCSS plugin like a Autoprefixer.
-But it works in diferent way.
+But it works in different way.

-It takes Can I Use data and check do all your browers support CSS that you write.
+It takes Can I Use data and check do all your browsers support CSS that you write.
 Maybe your forgot that IE 9 doesn’t support flexbox?

 ---